Welcome

 Initial Disclosure

-The prosecution's initial duty arises after a not guilty plea in the magistrates' court or when a case is sent to the Crown Court.
-Under s 3 CPIA 1996, the prosecutor must:
+The initial duty of disclosure arises promptly following a not guilty plea (in the magistrates’ court) or following the sending/transfer of a case to the Crown Court.
+Section 3 CPIA 1996 requires the prosecution to:

-(a) disclose to the accused any prosecution material which has not previously been disclosed and which might reasonably be considered capable of undermining the case for the prosecution against the accused or of assisting the case for the accused, or
+• disclose to the accused any prosecution material which has not previously been disclosed and which might reasonably be considered capable of undermining the prosecution case or of assisting the case for the accused, or

 Key Term: Unused material